What Is a NUANS Name Search Report and Why Do Canadian Charities Need One?

 Tips for Choosing a Distinctive Charity Name

-When picking a name, we should aim for something unique and easy to remember.
+When picking a name, aim for something unique and easy to remember.

 Avoid names that sound too close to existing charities or businesses.
-Using the NUANS report early helps us spot similar names and avoid confusion.
+Using the NUANS report early (where required) helps spot similar names and avoid confusion.

-We recommend including keywords that reflect our mission but avoid generic terms that others might use often.
+Include keywords that reflect the mission but avoid generic terms that others might use often.

-It also helps to check if our name is easy to spell and pronounce.
+It also helps to check if the name is easy to spell and pronounce.

-Before finalising, we can test the name with potential supporters or stakeholders for feedback.
+Testing the name with potential supporters or stakeholders for feedback is recommended.

-This step supports building a strong brand identity and ensures we create a name that lasts.
+This step supports building a strong brand identity and ensures the creation of a name that lasts.

 Maintaining Brand Protection Over Time